Heatblur-Simulations/f-14-manual/src/systems/flight_controls_gear/gear_ground_handling.md

 compressed this also releases the lock on the launch bar which can then be lowered manually by the deck crew or by turning the nosegear more than 10° from center.

-> **Note:** In DCS, the launch bar is automatically lowered with nosegear kneel.
+> 💡 In DCS, the launch bar is automatically lowered with nosegear kneel.

 The aircraft can then be guided onto the catapult and connected to the shuttle, in DCS via default keybind U. The holdback bar is currently not modelled in DCS.

-> **Note:** Deselection of nosewheel steering should be done before final movement onto the shuttle
+> 💡 Deselection of nosewheel steering should be done before final movement onto the shuttle
 > and hookup to avoid misalignment.

 The final command to launch the aircraft, after proper procedures, is then to salute the “shooter”